http://members.rennlist.org/warren/generator.html

 After Hurricane Juan passed through Halifax, Nova Scotia in September 2003, my home was one of very few in the neighborhood with electricity.
 After power was restored I loaned the generator to a neighbor whose lines had been pulled off the house.
 Some people were without electricity for three weeks!
 Other extended outages such as the blackout of August 2003 throughout parts of Ontario and the north east USA, and the Quebec ice storm of 1998 demonstrated our inability to function without electric power.
 Each year hurricanes wreak havoc with power systems in the southern USA.
 Winter snow and ice storms, floods, traffic accidents, or even a raccoon climbing where it shouldn't can cause a loss of electrical power.
 Our dependance upon electricity is seldom realized until the lights go out.

 Download advice from the Government of Canada on how to be prepared for emergencies.
-Be Prepared, Not Scared (248k .pdf file), Emergency preparedness begins with you.

 Plan ahead.
 We built a new home in the spring of 2002.
 During construction I made sure the electrical installation was done in a manner that allowed easy installation of the generator transfer panel after we moved in.
 I spoke with the electrician and helped with pulling wires.
 I asked that the panel enclosure be made large enough to add the transfer panel to the left of the main panel.
 I also requested a 200 amp service instead of the standard 125 amp service.
 This ensures enough extra capacity to supply power to a garage, greenhouse, shed, welding equipment, or whatever else comes along later.
 Any circuits which were to be supplied backup power connected to the left side of the original panel, and the lines were left extra long, not trimmed to length.
 All lines are labelled with a black marker to indicate what circuits they feed.
 After moving in, connecting the transfer panel was relatively straightforward.

 Give plenty of time to research electric generators, their use and safety before starting your installation.
 If you hire someone you will be more knowledgeful and understand what is being done.
-Allow time to decide what critical items must be powered, calculate load requirements, and determine proper generator sizing.
-Do not wait until the last minute during a major storm or outage to begin your research.
-Generators will quickly disappear during an outage and electrical supply stores will have their supplies quickly diminished.
+Allow time to decide what critical items must be powered, calculate load requirements, and

 The system installed at my home is not automated.
 During an outage the generator must be moved outdoors, cord connected, and the engine started.
 After running for a few minutes for the engine to stabilize electricity can be turned on at transfer panel.
 To prevent surge current from tripping the generator circuit breakers I initially turn off all transfer panel breakers.
 Turn on the well pump, septic pump, furnace, fridge, and freezer in that order, allowing the generator to stabilize before turning on the next device.
 After that the remaining breakers can be turned on.
 The generator will easily handle individual surge currents, but not all at once.
 Don't forget a way to secure the generator against theft.
 I use a 6 foot cable lock to prevent the generator from being carried away.